Monoid actions and ultrafilter methods in Ramsey theory: Infinitary Ramsey theorems

 \subsection{Total function arrays from function arrays}

 There is a canonical way of associating a total function array to each function array, which generalizes the operation $\gamma S$ of compactification of a directed partial semigroup $S$ from \cite{BBH}.
-The definition of $\gamma S$, the semigroup structure and compact topology on it should be recalled here, for example, from \cite[p.31]{To}.
+The definition of $\gamma S$, the semigroup structure and compact topology on it should be recalled here, for example, from \cite[p.31]{To}; in particular, we use the symbol $*$ to denote the semigroup operation on $\gamma S$, that is, the product of ultrafilters.

 Let $\mathcal S$ be a function array over a partial semigroup $S$, indexed by $\Lambda$ and based on $X$.
 Note that \eqref{E:dede} implies that $S$ is directed as defined in \cite[p.30]{To}.
 It follows that $\gamma S$ is defined.
 Let $\gamma X$ be the set of all ultrafilters $\cu$ on $X$ such that for each $s\in S$ and $\lambda\in \Lambda$